Skip to content

 Batman must stop a new villain, the eponymous Arkham Knight, from destroying Gotham once and for all.
 The game also features the return of the Joker, who haunts Batman throughout the game.

 You can also check out the God of War Games Listed in Order.
 There’s a bit more to play there, so it’s easy to get lost.
+Also check out other great AAA franchises I’ve listed in order:

 Conclusion